haacked/seegit/README.md

 * Need to allow you to select a repository to point at.
 It's currently hard coded.
 * I need to add local and remote branch annotations.

+# Development
+If you would like to contribute, I would love to have your contributions!
+All I ask is try to follow the existing conventions.
+There's a team ReSharper file with the current conventions.

+If you're wondering why the unit tests are structured as they are, read my blog post about [structuring unit tests](http://haacked.com/archive/2012/01/01/structuring-unit-tests.aspx).

 # License
 MIT License